Find Affordable College Courses

 University of Wyoming came in at #7 in this year’s edition of the Best Value Petroleum Engineering Schools ranking.
 Located in the town of Laramie, UW is a public college with a fairly large student population.

-UW undergraduate students pay an average of $16,957 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at UW are $16,957 per year.
 Petroleum Engineering majors at UW take out an average of $27,329 in student loans while working on their egree.

 Read More…

-The average tuition and fees for an out-of-state undergraduate student at Mines are $40,838 a year.
+Out-of-state tuition fees for undergraduate students at Mines are $40,838 per year.
 On average, petroleum engineering graduates from Mines take out $27,000 in student loans while working on their degree.
 This translates to an average monthly loan payment of $505, based on a 10-year repayment plan.

 Read More…

-Oklahoma State University - Main Campus landed the #9 spot in the 2023 rankings for the best value petroleum engineering programs.
-OSU is a very large public school located in the town of Stillwater.
+Oklahoma State University - Main Campus ranked #9 on this year’s Best Value Petroleum Engineering Schools list.
+OSU is a very large public school located in the distant town of Stillwater.

 OSU undergraduate students pay an average of $24,764 in tuition and fees each year.